bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 0: 00:35:38

-Yeah, asymptotically, full aggregation is constant, no aggregation is 64 times n, half aggregation is 32 times n.
+Yeah, asymptotically, full aggregation is constant, no aggregation is 64 times n, half-aggregation is 32 times n.

 Speaker 1: 00:35:48